kaustubh-sadekar/FunMirrors/README.md

 * Image remapping

 Main objective of this project is to explain above mentioned fundamental concepts in an interesting and fun way.
-A detailed explaination the above fundamental concepts can be found at [this blog from learnopencv.com](https://www.learnopencv.com/geometry-of-image-formation/)
+A detailed explaination of the above fundamental concepts can be found at [this blog from learnopencv.com](https://www.learnopencv.com/geometry-of-image-formation/).
+The opportuinity to sit through the CS763: Computer Vision Spring 2020 course at IIT Bombay also helped me to clear my fundamental concepts related to the geometry of image formation and camera projection matrix.

 I will explain the basics of above topics first and then I will explain how I combined all the concepts together.Before that let's have a look at some fun results!!